 About the Instructor(s): Angela Hill has been making jewelry for over 50 years.
 She has taught classes for 30 years.
-She has sold her jewelry in stores, online and in market places for 20 years.
-She especially loves Wire work jewelry, but also does silversmithing, stringing, knotting, seed bead weaving and mixed media metal work.
+She has sold her jewelry stores online and in market places for 20 years.
+She especially loves Wire work jewelry.
+I which she has been doing for over 30 years.

-Materials Fee: $10 payable to the instructor at class
+Materials Fee: $10 payable to instructor at class time

-Age requirement: Youth and Adult (15 years and older)
+Age requirement: Youth + Adult (15 years of age or older)

 Class Fees: Free for Members/$10 non-Members